openedx-unsupported/metrics-dashboard/README.md

    Update it to provide a API tokens for the sources you want to import.
 1. Run `make start` to download and run the grimoirelabs docker image.
-1. Watch `logs/all.log` to see the SirModred logs.

-   Processing the sources in `devstack/projects-min.json` will take some time.
+1. Run `make logs.remote` to watch the container logs.
+Once Sir Mordred is running, you can also watch `logs/all.log`.
 1. Visit http://localhost:5601 to view the Grimoire dashboard.

+   Processing the sources in `devstack/projects-min.json` will take some time, but you can view incremental progress there.
 1. Run `make help` to see other commands.

 Elasticsearch indexes are preserved under `es-data/nodes`, so you may need to manually re-index or re-create the data if major changes are made.